lcohen730/shopping-cart-api/README.md

 | **Delete an Item in Your Cart** | /cart/:id            | Delete                 |

 ## How to Run Automated Tests
+* In your terminal, make sure your working directory is the shopping cart API.
+* Type "npm run test" to run the automated tests.
+* You will know all tests passed when you see:
+    Test Suites: 3 passed, 3 total
+    Tests:       17 passed, 17 total

 ## How to Start the App without Dev Mode